I Am the Best: Commercial performance

-In the United States, two years after its release, Billboard listed the song as the sixth best-selling K-pop song in 2013.
-The following year, Microsoft Corporation featured the track in their Surface Pro 3 commercial "Head to Head", which was broadcast from August 2014 onwards.
-As a result of increased exposure from the advertising campaign, the song reached number one in the United States on Billboard's World Digital Songs chart.
+Two years after its release, Billboard listed "I Am the Best" as the sixth best-selling K-pop song in the United States during 2013.
+The following year, Microsoft featured the track in their Surface Pro 3 laptop commercial "Head to Head", which was broadcast from August 2014 onwards.
+It further increased exposure to the song, which reached number one in the US on Billboard's World Digital Songs chart.
 It was the first K-pop song to achieve the feat, and the fourth Korean song to do so overall; the first three were Psy's singles, "Gangnam Style" (2012), "Gentleman" (2013) and "Hangover" (2014).
-It sold 6,000 copies during the week ending October 10, 2014, according to Nielsen SoundScan, becoming the group's best sales week in the United States.
-As of October 2014, the song has held the distinction of being the fifth-longest-charting single on the World Digital Songs chart, tied with BTS' "Mic Drop" (2017).
-The song received airplay from radio stations in New York and Boston without officially being released to the airplay market, and attracted interest from some for being one of the few non-English songs to be played on American radios.
-In France, "I Am the Best" entered the SNEP singles chart at number 117 in the chart issue dated November 8, 2014.
-The following week, the song rose to number 61 where it peaked, and charted for four additional weeks in the country.
+It sold 6,000 copies during the week ending October 10, 2014, according to Nielsen SoundScan, becoming the group's best sales week in the US.
+As of 2020, the song held the distinction of being the fifth-longest-charting single on the World Digital Songs chart, tied with BTS' "Mic Drop" (2017).
+The song received airplay from radio stations in New York and Boston without officially being released to the airplay market, and attracted interest from some for being one of the few Korean-language songs to be played on American radios.

+Elsewhere, in France, "I Am the Best" entered the SNEP singles chart at number 117 in the chart issue dated November 8, 2014.
+It rose to number 61 the following week where it peaked, and remained on the chart for four additional weeks.
+In Japan, the peaked at number 37 on the RIAJ Digital Track Chart and number 53 on the Billboard Japan Hot 100, and was certified gold by the Recording Industry Association of Japan (RIAJ) in December 2014 for digital sales of over 100,000 units.